-If approved for a medical or parental leave, payments will not be required for the length of the leave for the borrower's Direct Lend loans.
+If approved for a medical or parental leave, payments will not be required for the length of the leave for the borrower's Canada-B.C. integrated student loan.

 Length of Leave

 Borrowers who are approved for the leave will first be granted six months of leave.
 This can be extended to up to a total 18 months (see Extension of Leave below).